Is Android better than iPhone? iOS vs Android: An honest look

 Andrew Moore-Crispin • February 6, 2019if( has_post_thumbnail( $post_id ) ): ?>

+If you’re an avid Android user, surely you’ve thought about why Android is better than iPhone.
+Yes, we’re going there.
 Android vs iOS.
 It’s a topic that elicits some strong opinions.
 Unreasonably strong, some might argue.

-Android vs iOS: Comparing pros and cons
+Android vs iPhone: comparing pros and cons

 One of the real benefits of iPhone is that you don’t need to think about stuff too much.
 This so-called “walled garden” approach gives you a great experience and, once you’ve learned a few of the ins and outs, iOS is intuitive and easy to work within.
 The downside is less flexibility and customizability in iOS as compared to Android.

 Comparatively, Android is more free-wheeling which translates into a much wider phone choice in the first place and more OS customization options once you’re up and running.

 Both iPhone and Android have a couple of million apps in their respective app stores, and pretty much every app is available on iOS or Android.
 In terms of sheer numbers of apps, Android is the frontrunner, but that’s not necessarily a good thing.
 You can’t expect an app store with over 2 million entries to be closely curated by humans.
 That said, the Play Store on Android definitely hosts more junk apps.